-Late summer is wonderful time to visit the Garden.
-September highlights include a new flush of roses, fall azaleas, salvia, and many more favorites like this Victoria cruziana bud, pictured left.
+Late summer is a wonderful time to visit the Garden.
+September highlights include a new flush of roses, fall azaleas, salvia, and many more favorites like this Victoria amazonica bud, pictured left.

 Link to this month’s Bright Spots (PDF) highlighting current blooms and interest.

 Salvia microphylla ‘Hot Lips’ a showstopper!
 You’ll find it in pots on the Fountain Terrace of the Central Garden.
 We don’t have to tell you how this beauty got is name.

 Sweet Buckeye, Aesculus flava, fruit clusters are round capsules containing 1-3 nut-like seeds, the fruit is poisonous to humans.
 The seeds are beautiful on the tree and off.
 Several staff members think buckeye seeds bring good luck and carry them in their pockets.
 Have you ever eaten the candy that resembles these beautiful seeds?
 You can learn more about the candy, “Buckeye Balls,” that resembles the seeds and see a recipe on our blog.
 You can’t miss this tree in Grace Arents Garden.

 Obedient Plant ‘Vivid’

 Obedient plant, Physostegia virginiana ‘Vivid’, large planting with tall, narrow spikes of violet-pink flowers, just opening.
 Called obedient plant because if you bend the flowers petals they will stay that way for a short while.
 Actually, this one likes to spread — we don’t think it’s very obedient at all!
 You’ll find it in Asian Valley.

 Victorian Water Lily